 “[CRM will provide] the ability to finally scale the human touch and reduction of treating customers as objects.
 Customers will be demanding more.
 [But] there are two double edged swords: 1: operational efficiency is in conflict with exceptional customer experiences, and 2: Customers will expect you to know everything about them, but there are now privacy concerns about ‘you know me, just not too well.’”

 Striking this balance between personalized customer interaction and respecting user privacy is a delicate one.

 The future of customer relationship management technology is being defined today by new, agile application interfaces that can be customized for each sales and marketing team member’s needs.
 Cloud platforms and their support for common user interfaces and usability standards are streamlining the customization of screens in CRM apps, making it possible to add or change fields within minutes.
 It no longer takes weeks or months to modify a CRM systems’ screens or workflows; it can be done in minutes by a cloud platform and application administrators.

 This is one of the main catalysts that continue to drive the adoption of cloud-based CRM applications.
 The flexibility of customizing CRM applications to match how sales and marketing teams work, rather than the reverse, is revolutionizing CRM and fueling its continued growth.

-Today, as well as in the future, APIs will be relied on to provide more agile, responsive user interfaces and flexibility in customizing workflows to meet marketing and sales’ team’s customer requirements.
 CRM will continue to outpace overall enterprise software growth, as the plethora of technologies and strategies they support have a direct contribution to revenue growth.
 Not to mention, they can be measured by new customer acquisition and gross margin growth.
 Due to all of these factors, the future of CRM is among the brightest in all of enterprise and cloud-based software.